MaWe88/CYD-External-Display-for-Bitaxe/README.md

 Welcome to the Bitaxe Monitor Project!
 This custom UI allows you to monitor your Bitcoin mining hardware (Bitaxe) on a CYD 2432S028R board using an ESP32 microcontroller.
 Follow this guide to set up and deploy the project with ease.

+## What's New in Version 3.2 (latest)
+**Notification System**: Integrated ntfy.sh push alerts for critical mining events such as device offline, low voltage, or high temperature.

   ---
-## What's New in Version 3.0

-- **Only one file** for Single and Multi Device, with all new features from 2.1.
+## Features

+-**WiFiManager for Easy Configuration**: Configure WiFi credentials, Bitaxe URL and so on via a web portal without modifying the code.

+-**Multi Device Support**: Monitors up to 5 Bitaxe devices, switching display every 30 seconds.

+-**Price Data for Mineable Coins**: Supports BTC, BCH, DGB, XEC, NMC, PPC, and LCC.

-- **Combined Hashrate** Option for displaying your total mining power from all devices. **Blockchance per Year** is also combined with that option
+-**Combined Hashrate Mode**: Displays total mining power from all devices, including combined block chance per year.

+-**Swipe Functionality and Multiple Layouts**: Three layouts with gesture navigation (swipe right to advance, left to go back).

+-**Achievements System**: Unlock 16 achievements with popups; access page by swiping right from Layout 3 (swipe left to return).

+-**Reset Function**: Long-press (10 seconds) on Layouts 1, 2, or 3 to reset all settings and return to configuration portal.

 ---

-## What's New in Version 2.1

-### WiFiManager and Custom Display Settings
-This version introduces user-friendly features for setup and customization:
-- **WiFiManager for Easy Configuration**: Configure WiFi credentials, Bitaxe URL, and display rotation via a web portal without modifying the code.
-- **Display Rotation**: Adjust the screen rotation (0-3); 2 is the standard rotation for USB port on the right.
-- **Turnoff Status LED**: Option to turn off the Status Led at the back
-- **"Powersaving"** Mode: Option to turn off the Display after 1min / 5min / 30min / never
-- **Price Data for several mineable Coins**: Choose from BTC, BCH, DGB, XEC, NMC, PPC and LCC
-- **Reset Function**: Reset all settings by long-pressing (10 seconds) anywhere on Layouts 1, 2, or 3 to return to the configuration portal.
-- **Precompiled Firmware**: Download a single `.bin` file to flash the project easily using a web-based tool—no Arduino IDE required.
-- **Multi Device Support**: `Bitaxe_Monitor_Multi_Device.bin` let you add up to 5 Bitaxe devices.
-Every 30sec the Display changes to the next Bitaxe.

----

-## What's New in Version 2.0

-### Swipe Functionality and Multiple Layouts
-This updated version supports **three different layouts**:
-- Change the layout by **swiping from the middle of the screen to the right**.
-- Go back to the previous layout by **swiping from the middle to the left**.

-### Achievements Feature
-- Unlock achievements and see a **small celebration screen** (close by tapping it).
-- Access the **achievements page** by swiping right from Layout 3 (go back by swiping left).
-- **Press and hold** an achievement to see a brief explanation of why you unlocked it.

-Can you unlock every achievement?!
-(I hope not; there’s an overheating one! xD)

 #### Resetting Achievements
 If you want to start fresh: